DN6003 - Exhibition Practice (2018/19)

 |Total study hours||300|

-For many creative practitioners, competition entry or exhibition are the crucial, final aspects of professional dissemination and practice: a fulfilment of practice objectives – aesthetic, intellectual, ethical ¬– and the realisation of a long period of research and development in the studio.
-The moment of submission also provides critical debate and reception, commercial reward, and future career opportunities.
+For many creative practitioners, exhibition is the crucial, final aspect of professional dissemination and practice: a fulfilment of practice objectives – aesthetic, intellectual, ethical ¬– and the realisation of a long period of research and development in the studio.
+The moment of exhibition also provides critical debate and reception, commercial reward, and future career opportunities.

-This module requires you to undertake a researched, targeted exhibition or competition entry, presenting work (developed within your major project) in a professional manner, for public reception.
-You will apply your understanding of the codes and conventions of competition or exhibition, contemporary curatorial practice, editorial and competitor approaches within a public exhibition.
+This module requires you to undertake a researched, targeted exhibition, presenting work (developed within your major project) in a professional manner, for public reception.
+You will apply your understanding of the codes and conventions of exhibition, contemporary curatorial practice, editorial and competitor approaches within a public exhibition.
 This will represent your independent critical questioning of academic learning and professional processes.

 The module demands a creative and disciplined approach to collaboration with relevant stakeholders and external partners.
-You may prepare for professional practice and understanding and participation in exhibition and competition through work placement in a suitable company.
 This module develops your ‘learning for work’.
-Within the module, you will experience work-related learning through live project set up and realisation or placement.
+Within the module, you will experience work-related learning through live project set up and realisation.
 You will refine a range of transferable skills in communication, management, research and analysis and are encouraged to reflect and report on the work-relevant skills you develop throughout.
 These skills are both desirable and advantageous for all graduates and include (for example): action planning, contribution to professional meetings, entrepreneurship, goal setting, negotiating, networking, project management, self-appraisal, team working.

-Projects will develop and display effective professional presentation techniques and curatorial approaches for the dissemination of individual practice in live industry specific contexts.
+Exhibited projects will develop and display effective professional presentation techniques and curatorial approaches for the dissemination of individual practice in live industry specific contexts.
 The final presentation should reflect your professional, creative and intellectual identity in preparation for entry to the workplace.
-The exhibition or competition entry or outcome of placement may be individual or as part of a collaborative venture.
+The exhibition may be individual or as part of a collaborative venture.